jymmyt/ohana-dockerfiles/README.md

 ```
 git clone https://github.com/gl2748/ohana-dockerfiles.git
 ```
-Build the docker images
+Build the docker ohana image
 ```
 docker build -t="imaitland/ohana" .
 ```
-Run the ohana image (at this point in Docker terminology it's a 'container'), open the ports 80 and 22 to the host machine (i.e. the wider world), link it to the pgres database container, name it ohana-app
+Run the ohana image (thereby making it a 'container'), open the ports 80 and 22 to the host machine (i.e. the wider world), link it to the pgres database container, name it ohana-app
 ```
-docker run -d -i -p 80:80 -p 2222:22 --link db:db --name=2ohana-app imaitland/ohana
+docker run -d -i -p 80:80 -p 2222:22 --link db:db --name=ohana-app imaitland/ohana
 ```
 Enter the running container
 ```
-docker exec -i -t ohana-app bash
+docker exec -i -t ohana-app ohana-start
 ```
 start the rails app (daemon mode) NB. you need to enter this command from the ohana directory at /home/ohanauser/ohana
 ```